particle-iot/docs/src/content/reference/firmware.md

 Expose a *variable* through the Cloud so that it can be called with `GET /v1/devices/{DEVICE_ID}/{VARIABLE}`.
 Returns a success value - `true` when the variable was registered.

+Particle.variable registers a variable, so its value can be retrieved from the cloud in the future.
+You only call Particle.variable once per variable, typically passing in a global variable.
+You can change the value of the underlying global variable as often as you want; the value is only retrieved when requested, so simply changing the global variable does not use any data.
+You do not call Particle.variable when you change the value.

 ```C++
 // EXAMPLE USAGE